The Electronic Intifada: Conflict with NGO Monitor over Dutch funding

 On 14 January 2011, ICCO decided not to change its policy after a discussion held with the Dutch foreign minister.
-In response to ICCO's decision, The Jerusalem Post reports that Dutch Foreign Minister Uri Rosenthal "will monitor ICCO’s activities.
+In response to ICCO's decision, The Jerusalem Post reported that Dutch Foreign Minister Uri Rosenthal "will monitor ICCO's activities.
 He will consider this as a minus when he makes up the balance when ICCO applies again in a new subsidies round," as said by Ward Bezemer, a spokesman for Rosenthal."
 Partos, a national umbrella for more than a hundred Dutch civil society organizations in the international development cooperation sector, strongly condemned Rosenthal's threats to ICCO's funding.
 "Rosenthal's position vis-à-vis ICCO creates a dangerous precedent for the future.
 Development organisations will have to continue to fight for an independent voice in the debate.
-Partos will … stand up for that."
+Partos will ... stand up for that."

 In April 2011, Professor of International Cooperation Studies Paul Hoebink argued that Foreign Minister Uri Rosenthal has no say in Dutch government funding to ICCO because Minister Ben Knapen holds the portfolio.
 In addition, ICCO's contribution to The Electronic Intifada is paid with ICCO's own funds.
 Professor of International Law and Dutch politicians for the Labour Party, Nico Schrijver considered Rosenthal's threat to cut government funding if ICCO continues its financial support to The Electronic Intifada as very worrying.

 Reception

+Daoud Kuttab described EI as a pro-Palestinian website and part of the new media in the Arab world.

+According to Foreign Policy, EI was a site that encouraged media activism and was part of the pro-Palestine camp of the Middle East conflict's cyberfront, opposite the pro-Israel Israel Support Group.

 Gil Sedan, a Jewish Telegraphic Agency reporter in 2001, described EI as a "cyberpropaganda" site which "may contribute to a better understanding of the Palestinian cause," but also said that it "is too biased to be of much use to mainstream publications."

 Hannah Brown of The Jerusalem Post in 2002 described EI as "one of the most elaborate" sites giving a "Palestinian perspective of the news".
 According to Brown, EI is a "very professional, user-friendly and well written" website.
 At this time, it included photographs "such as a picture of a lone, small Palestinian boy aiming a stone at an Israeli tank."

 Political journalist Alexander Cockburn stated in The Nation in 2000: "there are a number of excellent news outlets for those who want unjaundiced reporting" describing The Electronic Intifada, and Middle East Research and Information Project, as "trustworthy".

 NRC Handelsblad, a Dutch major mainstream newspaper, recommended The Electronic Intifada to its readers in 2006 at the height of the war on Lebanon.
 NRC wrote, "The Electronic Intifada (EI), a news site in English, reports from a Palestinian perspective, but as impartial as possible.
 EI is often faster than the established media."

+In 2025, The Forward described EI's approach as emulating the pro-Israeli Committee for Accuracy in Middle East Reporting and Analysis (CAMERA).